Bombardier: aircraft manufacturer

 The different Bombardier sites

-The Canadian company has its head office in Montreal.
-The main plants for the various Bombardier aircraft are located in Quebec.
-There are 4 of them, the 2 main ones being
+The Canadian company is headquartered in Montreal.
+The main plants for Bombardier’s various aircraft are located in Quebec.
+There are 4 of them, the 2 main ones being:

 • Which private jets does Bombardier offer?